Providing a path to

 WHO WE ARE

-Arise Collective (formerly Interfaith Prison Ministry for Women/IPMW) is a 501(c)(3) non-profit organization based in Raleigh, North Carolina whose mission is to equip women with the tools and support they need to heal, grow, and thrive, both in prison and in the communities to which they return.
+Arise Collective is a 501(c)(3) non-profit organization based in Raleigh, North Carolina whose mission is to equip women with the tools and support they need to heal, grow, and thrive, both in prison and in the communities to which they return.

 WOMEN’S STORIES